Did you know that He-Man and She-Ra appeared at the 1985 Macy’s Thanksgiving Day Parade? It’s true! And I’ll be showing you the proof! Just you wait!

 He and Orko have a rhythmic standoff — one that appears not too dissimilar from Disney’s Skeleton Dance — and things aren’t looking good for everyone’s favorite squeaky magician.
 Better call in the big guns…

-After Orko narrowly escapes Skeletor’s super-slow staff swing, He-Man’s seen enough.
+After Orko narrowly escapes Skeletor’s super-slow staff swing, He-Man decides he’s had enough.

 “By the power of Grayskull….
 I HAVE THE POWAAAAAAAAAAA!”